 How can liability be established under Attractive Nuisance?

 - If taking action to remedy the problem is small compared to the potential for injury

 - If the premises owner does not take reasonably acceptable actions to take care of the danger, liability may exit.

 - Minors who trespass on the owner’s property who do not understand or have no knowledge of the danger may expose the landowner to liability

 - If there is any reasonable expectation that minors may trespass on their land, liability may exist.

 - Any dangers on the landowner’s property that can cause severe injuries or kill the minors may put the landowner in civil liability.

 The one major factor for “attractive nuisance” to be applied in a personal injury case is that the minor has to trespass on the land; an invited or authorized child on a landowner’s property cannot claim this in a lawsuit.
 This legal concept can and is often hard to apply when it comes to what duty the landowner had and how it applies to their land.
-That is why speaking with a Lawrenceville accident lawyer at the Law Offices of Shane Smith is the only way to determine what personal injury law entitles you.
+That is why speaking with a Lawrenceville accident lawyer at Shane Smith Law is the only way to determine what personal injury law entitles you.
 When you speak with a Georgia accident lawyer, you will see if you have a personal injury claim and what damages and legal options you may have.